-- (C) that the applicant either has completed the District of Montana's online training for electronic filing or is proficient in electronic filing in another federal district court; - (D) by what court(s) the applicant has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any; - (E) that the applicant is in good standing and eligible to practice in these courts; - (F) that the applicant is not currently suspended or disbarred in any other court; - (G) whether the applicant has ever been held in contempt, otherwise disciplined by any court for disobedience to its rules or orders, or sanctioned under Fed.
+- (A) the applicant's state or territory of residence and office addresses, including firm name and telephone, fax, and e-mail contact information; - (B) that the applicant has paid or will pay, simultaneously with filing the application, the admission fee shown on the court's website, subject to reimbursement if the application is denied; - (C) that the applicant either has completed the District of Montana's online training for electronic filing or is proficient in electronic filing in another federal district court; - (D) by what court(s) the applicant has been admitted to practice, the date(s) of admission, and the date(s) of termination of admission, if any; - (E) that the applicant is in good standing and eligible to practice in these courts; - (F) that the applicant is not currently suspended or disbarred in any other court; - (G) whether the applicant has ever been held in contempt, otherwise disciplined by any court for disobedience to its rules or orders, or sanctioned under Fed.
 R. Civ.
 P. 11 or 37(b), (c), (d) or (f) or their state equivalent; the name of the court before which the proceedings were conducted; the date of the proceedings; and what action was taken in connection with those proceedings.
-A copy of any such contempt, discipline, or sanction order must be included with the application; - (H) whether the applicant has concurrently or within the two years preceding the date of application made any pro hac vice application to this Court, the title and the cause number of each matter in which an application was made, the date of application, and whether the application was granted; and

-- (I) that the applicant understands that pro hac vice admission in this Court is personal to the attorney only and is not admission of a law firm and that the attorney will be held fully accountable for the conduct of the litigation in this Court,: and - $(J) \quad \frac{\text{that the applicant has complied with Mont.
-R. Prof'l Conduct}{8.5.}$
+A copy of any such contempt, discipline, or sanction order must be included with the application; - (H) whether the applicant has concurrently or within the two years preceding the date of application made any pro hac vice application to this court, the title and the cause number of each matter in which an application was made, the date of application, and whether the application was granted; - (I) that the applicant understands that pro hac vice admission in this court is personal to the attorney only and is not admission of a law firm and that the attorney will be held fully accountable for the conduct of the litigation in this court; and